RealTranaf/studentprojectmanagement-backend/README.md

 # 🎓 Student-Teacher Project Management System (Graduation Project - 07/2025)

 A back-end system built with **Spring Boot** and **MySQL**, designed to streamline project management workflows between students and teachers in academic environments.
+Built as part of a full-stack graduation project.
 Front-end for this project: https://github.com/RealTranaf/studentprojectmanagement-frontend

 ## 📌 Features